 The following risk factors as well as the other information contained in this report and other filingsmade by the Company with the SEC should be considered in evaluating the Company's business.
-Additional risks and uncertainties not presently known to us or that we currently consider immaterial may also impair our business operations.
+Additional risks and uncertainties that are not presently known or that are not currently considered material may also impair the Company's business operations.
 If any of the following risks actually occur, operating results may be affected in future periods.